-The Modern Foreign Language (MFL) rooms are brand new and fully equipped for innovative classroom work; with each room having an interactive whiteboard, projection and ICT facilities, allowing teachers to provide a full multimedia experience for students.
+The Modern Foreign Language (MFL) rooms are fully equipped for innovative classroom work; with each room having an interactive whiteboard, projection and ICT facilities, allowing teachers to provide a full multimedia experience for students.

 Spanish provision has been extended across the MFL curriculum.
 Staff able to teach Spanish include:

 Modern foreign languages are an important part of the KS3 curriculum because not only do they develop key employment skills such as communication, problem solving and attention to detail, they also contribute to other important skills such as working with others, improving own learning, plus numeracy and literacy across the curriculum.
 Studying a foreign language therefore specifically supports English by teaching things such as grammar and sentence construction and covers the four skills of listening, speaking, reading and writing.

 Students study either French or Spanish in Years 7 to 9 and students have two lessons per week.
 At the end of year 9 students may opt for either French or Spanish.
 In Year 9 students commence a 3 year GCSE route.

 All students are given the opportunity to study a modern foreign language at KS4.
 GCSE Spanish is delivered in Years 9, 10 and 11.
 Year 10 follow the AQA examination board specification and this will continue into Year 11.
 Students are able to sit foundation or higher tier examinations in this subject.